Fault-Tolerant Neural Networks from Biological Error Correction Codes: Fault-tolerance against analog errors

-which is defined over $M$ relatively prime integers $\{ \lambda_j\}_{j=1}^M$ referred to as \emph{moduli}~\cite{hafting2005microstructure, fiete2008grid}.
-In the original grid code, $e(x_k)$ is chosen to be the identity, corresponding to a sawtooth function that ultimately represents $x_k$.
-Here, we instead perform computation in the codespace by selecting $e$ to perform a logical activation function.
-In general, we denote the vector of $M$ phases produced by the encoder as $\boldsymbol \phi := \enc{x_k} = \{\phi_j\}$.
+which is defined over \(M\) relatively prime integers \(\{ \lambda_j\}_{j=1}^M\), referred to as \emph{moduli}~\cite{hafting2005microstructure,fiete2008what}, and a function \(e(x)\) referred to as the \emph{encoding function}.
+The choice of relatively prime moduli ensures, by consequence of the Chinese Remainder Theorem, that all \(x \in [0, \prod_{j=1}^M \lambda_j)\) are encoded into distinct codewords.
+Restricting our domain as above, with \(X \ll \prod_{j=1}^M \lambda_j\), allows the remaining phase space to be used for error correction.
+Moreover, in the original grid code, the encoding function \(e(x)\) is chosen to be the identity.
+Here, we will instead perform neural network computations by selecting \(e(x)\) to implement an activation function; we will let \(e(x)\) be an arbitrary function for now, and specify it later.
+In general, we denote the vector of \(M\) phases produced by the encoder as \(\boldsymbol \phi := \enc{x_k} = \{\phi_j\}\).
+An example of a firing pattern of the grid code, as well as its moduli, is illustrated in \cref{fig:grid}a.